NOVA Region Dashboard

 Five-Year Estimates

 Immigration has been driving many of the major demographic trends in the region.
 The foreign born population is transforming the region.
-Northern Virginia's population was 21.4% foreign born in 2000 and has risen to 27.8% (2016-2020 ACS 5Yr Estimate).
+Northern Virginia's population was 21.4% foreign born in 2000 and has risen to 27.7% currently.
 Similar to today, back in 2000 all Northern Virginia jurisdictions had a foreign born population share that was greater than the Commonwealth of Virginia and the United States.
-What is different is that all jurisdictions in the region, except Arlington, have seen their foreign born population share increase.
 The greatest transformations have occurred in the four outer-core jurisdictions of Loudoun, Manassas City, Manassas Park, and Prince William.
-These four outer-core jurisdictions are the same jurisdictions that comprise a majority of the region's overall population growth.
+The outer-core of the region accounts for a majority of the region's overall population growth, as indicated in the population growth charts.

 Foreign Born Population Share - Historic Compared to Current